unmeshap/UnitConverter/README.md

 mvn clean test

+## Continuous Integration / Deployment

+This project uses **GitHub Actions** to automatically build and test the code on every push to the `main` branch and on pull requests.

+- Maven build and JUnit tests are run automatically
+- Compiled JAR is uploaded as an artifact after successful builds
+- Ensures code quality and helps reviewers validate changes before merging

 ## Future Improvements (Prioritized Development Tasks)
 1. Improve Input Validation: Add checks for invalid units, non-numeric input, or missing fields, and provide clear error messages instead of generic “invalid” responses.
 2. Enhance Unit Testing: Add test cases for all combinations of units.